cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My body shows that I'm wearing a Devious Device, I suffer all the effects from it, but it's not in my inventory so I can't remove it!

 Your device bugged out.
 Reload from before you got equipped with it.
-If you don't want these kinds of problems, don't use _Devious Devices._ If it keeps happening with the _exact same device_ and you haven't added _anything_ to the modlist, post about it in [Issues](https://github.com/cacophony-wj/LeS/issues)
+If you don't want these kinds of problems, disable Cursed Loot.
+If it keeps happening with the _exact same device_ and you haven't added _anything_ to the modlist, post about it in [Issues](https://github.com/cacophony-wj/LeS/issues)

 ### I'm just gonna use debug menus or console commands to remove stuff I don't want on me anymore.

-First, evaluate if _Devious Devices_ is really something you want to play _Skyrim_ with.
+First, evaluate if _Cursed Loot_ is really something you want to play _Skyrim_ with.
 If it is, don't use debug menus or console commands to avoid the purpose of the mod.
 It only makes things worse over time.
 If something is so horribly bugged that you can't do anything at all about it, load your game before the problem appeared.
-If you find yourself doing this a lot, you probably thought _Devious_ was a cool idea for you but it really isn't.
+If you find yourself doing this a lot, you probably thought _Cursed Loot_ was a cool idea for you but it really isn't.

 ###  I'm locked into some gear and I can't move in third person.